-- Justin Booth

 Near Wolfeboro,

-near the vast, sparkling lake,
+near the vast, sparkling lake,deep in the woods,

 I swing